Cleverific

 • Customer satisfaction increases (they got what they actually wanted)

-Merchants implementing PRO capture meaningful revenue lifts—in one case, 15% of total monthly revenue in just 24 hours from customers who had already checked out. after implementing post-purchase order editing.
-Not from new customers—from customers who had already checked out.
+Merchants implementing PRO capture meaningful revenue lifts—in one case, 15% of total monthly revenue in just 24 hours from customers who had already checked out.

 After the order arrives, PRO shifts to retention—bringing the customer back for their next purchase.